G-Sravanthi/Weird-Parts-of-JS/README.md

 2. Functional Execution Context
    * The execution context initiated when a function is invoked.
 Each function has its own execution context and has access to any code within the invoked function's lexical scope.
 ## JavaScript Execution Context Stack
-* The JS Engine parses through the code creating an ordered stack of executable code based on the code's context.
+* The JS Engine parses through the code creating an ordered stack, or queue, that keeps track of executable code based on the code's context (where in the application a function was invoked).
 The stack always begins with the Global Execution Context, adding Functional Execution Contexts on top of the GEC.
 As the JS engine parses through the code and reads a function call, a new FEC is added to the top of the execution stack.
+A nested function creates a new FEC on top of their parent's FEC within the stack.
 The JS engine executes from the top of the stack down and once a function task is completed it is popped off the top of the stack and the next function is executed.
 ## KEEP IN MIND
 * The stack is single threaded, synchronously executable, meaning that a single function can be created and activated at one time.
 * Their are two phases within an Execution Context; Creation and Activation.